UCLA Bruins softball

 The UCLA Bruins softball team represents the University of California, Los Angeles in NCAA Division I softball.
-The Bruins are among the most decorated programs in NCAA softball, leading all schools in NCAA championships with 12, 13 overall Women's College World Series championships, championship game appearances with 22, WCWS appearances with 36, and NCAA Tournament wins with 187.
+The Bruins are one of the most decorated programs in all of NCAA softball, leading all schools in NCAA championships with 12, 13 overall Women's College World Series championships, championship game appearances with 22, WCWS appearances with 37, and NCAA Tournament wins with 187.

 History

 Sharron Backus era

 Judith Holland, UCLA senior associate athletic director, hired Sharon Backus as a part-time coach upon the program's founding in 1975.
 Holland recalled, "I had seen her play, and she was probably one of the best shortstops who ever played the game."
 Backus was a physical education teacher at a high school in Anaheim, California when she was hired by UCLA and kept her teaching job for the first couple years after being hired at UCLA.
 Backus taught in Anaheim in the mornings and drove to UCLA for practice and games in the afternoon.
-Holland recalled that UCLA paid Backus about $1,500 year as a part-time coach, "and I don't think the money even paid for her gas."
+Holland recalled that UCLA paid Backus about $1,500 per year as a part-time coach, "and I don't think the money even paid for her gas."

 In Backus's first three years at UCLA, the team struggled.
 Between 1975 and 1977, UCLA compiled a record of 44–20.
 In the formative years of the program, the Bruins played at city parks, where they were "often bumped from fields by recreational softball leagues."
 Backus moved her team to the UCLA intramural field, but it was not until 1980 that her team got its own field.
-Sunset Field and was constructed in 1979 and it was the home of the Bruins through 1993.
+Sunset Field and was constructed in 1979, and was the home of the Bruins through 1993.

 In 1978, the Bruins won their first AIAW national softball championship with a 31–3 record.
 After women's softball became an NCAA sport in 1982, Backus's teams won six of the first nine NCAA softball tournaments.
 In all, Backus led UCLA to eight NCAA tournament championships (in addition to the 1978 pre-NCAA championship) in 1982 (33–7–2), 1984 (45–6–1), 1985 (41–9), 1988 (53–8), 1989 (48–4), 1990 (62–7), 1992 (54–2), and 1995 (50–6).

 From 1988 to 1990, the Bruins won three consecutive NCAA championships and compiled a record of 163–19.
 Backus's success led the Los Angeles Times in 1990 to compare Backus to UCLA's legendary basketball coach John Wooden:"When you talk about UCLA dynasties, you start with John Wooden, who coached the men's basketball team to 10 NCAA titles.
 But Backus has built a dynasty of her own. ...
 In total, the Bruins have won seven national titles, finished second twice and third twice in Backus' 15 seasons."

 Commenting on the pressure and anxiety fostered by success, Backus noted, "John Wooden once said that he wished one national championship to his best friends, but four to his enemies."